 - No support through dedicated app for Windows

-CyberGhost is synonymous with private browsing and top-notch privacy.
-It provides all the industry standard features that the leading providers are known for including AES-256 bit encryption, multiple tunneling protocols, and no-logging policy.
+CyberGhost offers a mighty impressive list of 6,600+ servers in 90+ locations.
+It provides all the industry standard features that the leading providers are known for including AES-256 bit encryption, multiple tunneling protocols including L2TP and PPTP and no-logging policy.
+You can manually setup CyberGhost on Windows phones to immediately start accessing different regions of Netflix and as well as torrenting websites.

 - Strong server infrastructure